xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 * indent
 * list

-Specific syntax introduction could be accessed in <https://daringfireball.net/projects/markdown/syntax>, or refer to figure 17 and figure 18.
+Specific syntax introduction could be accessed in <https://daringfireball.net/projects/markdown/syntax>, or refer to figure 17.

 ## Achievement